mothepro/sdp-minify/README.md

 ## How To Use

-Host can create an offer/
+Host can create an offer.

 ```typescript
 import {pack} from 'sdp-minify'